Accenture/kx.as.code/docs/index.md

 ![](images/kx.as.code_portal_application_groups.png)

+## Contributing
+We are happy to receive contributions, ideas and dare I say it, bug fixes or suggestions on how to do things better!
+We never stop learning! :nerd_face:

+For more details on how you can contribute to the project, checkout the [CONTRIBUTE.md](Development/Contribution-Guidelines/) file

 Wish you all the best and enjoy the DevOps workstation! :smile:

-Yours, Patrick Delamere (Accenture Song), creator of KX.AS.CODE
+Patrick Delamere (Accenture Song), creator of KX.AS.CODE